ray-project/ray/doc/source/ray-observability/index.rst

 Monitoring and Debugging
 ========================

-The Ray Dashboard, State API, State CLI, and SDK help you monitor and debug Ray applications and clusters.
+The Ray Dashboard, State API, State CLI, and SDK help you monitor the health of your applications and Clusters or debug them when they behave unexpectedly.

 .. raw:: html